 This essential nutrient works to preserve the health of your nerve and blood cells, according to the National Institutes of Health (NIH).
 Vitamin B12 also helps make DNA, the genetic material in all cells, and helps to prevent a type of anemia called megaloblastic anemia that makes people tired and weak.

 “Vitamin B12 is essential for proper neurological and metabolic functioning, including the transport of oxygen in our bodies,” Whitney English, a registered dietitian based in Los Angeles, told TODAY.
 “B12 is used to make red blood cells, which carry oxygen in the body.
-It is also a ‘co-factor’ in DNA synthesis.
+What else are B12 vitamins good for?
+Vitamin B12 is also a ‘co-factor’ in DNA synthesis.
 Finally, B12 is required to make myelin, the protective layer that coats nerve cells.”

 You can get more of this nutrient in your diet by eating vitamin B12 foods like: